Content 1100 styling change to allow custom header

 As a firm we’re committed to being transparent about our progress towards building a more inclusive, diverse and equitable business.

 Pay gap reporting is a key part of this and we’re proud to have led the way.
-We first published our gender pay gap voluntarily in 2015 and since then have published our ethnicity pay gap (since 2017), sexual orientation pay gap, Black heritage pay gap and disability pay gap (each since Feb 2021).
-In September 2021, we became one of the first UK businesses to publish our socio-economic background pay gaps and to set targets relating to socio-economic background.
+We first published our gender pay gap voluntarily in 2015 and since then have published our ethnicity pay gap (since 2017), sexual orientation pay gap, Black heritage pay gap and disability pay gap (each since Feb 2021) and socio-economic background pay gaps (since September 2021).
+Last year we expanded our pay gap reporting to include additional ethnicity categories, recognising the different experiences different ethnic groups may have within the firm.

 Whilst being transparent about where we are is critical to driving change, we know pay gaps are just one part of the picture.
 What's important is what we do with that data.
 That's why we continually monitor our progress to understand what’s working and challenge ourselves on where we can go further to focus our efforts and increase representation and inclusivity in our firm.